Vicccai/ClassRankerApp/README.md

 # Back-end Implementation
 * Developed using Flask, SQLAlchemy and Python
 * Tested using Postman
-* Scraped [CUReviews](https://www.cureviews.org/) and utilized Cornell Course Roster API to generate data for Course, Breadth, Distribution and Professor tables
+* Scraped [CUReviews](https://www.cureviews.org/) and utilized Cornell [Class Roster](https://classes.cornell.edu/browse/roster/FA22) API to generate data for Course, Breadth, Distribution and Professor tables
 * Added a many-to-many relationship to User and Course, Professor and Course, Breadth and Course, Distribution and Course tables.
-* Created endpoint to routinely update tables with new data from CUReviews and Cornell Course Roster API
+* Created endpoint to routinely update tables with new data from CUReviews and Cornell Class Roster API
 * Created endpoints for user addition and deletion of favorite courses and comments
 * Implemented http token authentication with bcrypt library
 * Containerized with Docker and deployed using Google Cloud virtual machine